-Aurora State Airport is located outside of the Aurora UGB.
+As depicted in Figure 2-9, the Airport is located outside of the Aurora UGB.
 Land use actions related to the airport property and its immediate surroundings are under the exclusive jurisdiction of Marion County.
-The applicable zoning ordinance articles associated with the Airport are summarized below and provided in full in Appendix 3.
+The applicable zoning ordinance articles associated with the Airport are summarized below and provided in full in Appendix 4.

 The Airport's FAR Part 77 airspace extends over areas of Marion and Clackamas County, and the City of Aurora.
 Each of these jurisdictions is responsible for protecting the areas of airport airspace that fall within their boundaries, and each employs overlay zoning districts as a mechanism to do so.
 The overlay districts are discussed in more detail below.
-The zoning around the airport property is shown in Figure 2-8.